Pumpkin Spice Melt-and-Pour Soap Recipe: Easy Fall DIY!

 Can I use real pumpkin purée in melt and pour soap?

-It’s best to stick with pumpkin powder for melt and pour recipes.
+It’s best to stick with pumpkin powder for melt-and-pour recipes.
 Pumpkin purée contains water, which can cause spoilage or shorten the soap’s shelf life.

 How long will this soap last?